astropy/astroquery/docs/heasarc/heasarc.rst

 Using alternative HEASARC servers
 ---------------------------------

-It is possible to set alternative locations for HEASARC server.
-One such location is hosted by `INTEGRAL Science Data Center <https://www.isdc.unige.ch/>`_, and has further tables listing most recent INTEGRAL data.
+It is possible to set alternative locations for HEASARC servers.
+One such location is hosted by `INTEGRAL Science Data Center <https://www.isdc.unige.ch/>`_, and has further tables listing the most recent INTEGRAL data.

 .. doctest-remote-data::